finance-quote/finance-quote/README.md

 - `failover =` B> where `B` is a boolean value indicating if failover is acceptable
 - `fetch_currency =` C> sets the desired currency code to `C` for fetch results
 - `required_labels =` A> sets the required labels for fetch results to array `A`
-- `<method-name`> as a string is the name of a specific method to load
+- `<Module-name`> as a string is the name of a specific Finance::Quote::Module to load
 - `<method-name` => H> passes hash `H` to the method-name constructor

 With no arguments, `new` creates a Finance::Quote object with the default